 In a glass or ceramic bowl mix the poolish ingredients, cover with a tea towel and let it rest until evening.
 As I am using only a minimal amount of yeast you will see a very small increase of volume, don’t worry.
 This allows for flexibility in the preparation.
 The dough raises so slowly that if you do anything one hour later nothing gets spoiled.
 In addition the dough has the time to develop flavor with hardly any acidity.

 Assemble all ingredients for 1st Dough in the bread-maker and add the poolish.
-Start the shortest dough cycle (mine takes 2.2 hours).
-After 10 min or so open the lid quickly to check if the dough has formed, close and leave it there until the next day.
-You might need to add more water as not all flours absorb the same amount of moisture.
-You need to have a soft dough.
+Start the shortest dough cycle (mine takes 45 min).
+After 10 min or so open the lid quickly to check if the dough has formed.
+If it’s too dry, add a little water to obtain a soft dough.
+Knead quickly by hand, then close the lid and let the dough rise until the next day.

 Day 2, morning